 Applications must be submitted via the CPRIT Application Receipt System (CARS) (https://CPRITGrants.org).
 Only applications submitted through this portal will be considered eligible for evaluation.
 The applicant is eligible solely for the grant mechanism specified by the RFA under which the grant application was submitted.
 The company applicant must create a user account in the system to start and submit an application.
 The coapplicant, if applicable, must also create a user account to participate in the application.
 Furthermore, the Authorized Signing Official (ASO) (an individual authorized to sign and submit an application on behalf of the company applicant) must also create a user account in CARS.
 An application may not be submitted without ASO approval.
 Only the ASO is authorized to officially submit the application to CPRIT.
-Applications will be accepted beginning at 7 AM central time on August 3, 2015, and must be submitted by 3 PM central time on September 16, 2015.
+It is acceptable (and not uncommon) for the applicant to also serve as the designated ASO.
+However, if the applicant intends to also serve as the ASO, the system requires the applicant and the ASO have 2 different accounts and user names.
+Applications will be accepted beginning at 7 AM central time on January 14, 2016, and must be submitted by 3 PM central time on February 25, 2016.
 Submission of an application is considered an acceptance of the terms and conditions of the RFA.